-Autism: From early diagnosis to assisted living
+Autism in Russia: from early diagnosis to assisted living

 Experts have been telling TASS about a conference that discussed how an autistic person can avoid being admitted to a psycho-neurological residential institution and what prospects there are for people with mental disabilities.

 Anastasia Zalogina, President of the Naked Heart Foundation, said that the need to promote social inclusion in Russia was vital.

 “The professional community and society as a whole still doesn’t fully understand the true nature of autism spectrum disorder.
 This ultimately affects our society’s ability to become inclusive and open to people with different developmental characteristics”, said the expert.

 Last year, the Naked Heart Foundation carried out research in a number of major Russian cities which revealed that very few people know what inclusion actually means.
 For example, when people were asked a specific question such as “Are you prepared to spend time with the disabled (e.g. those living next door or children being able to study with one another)”, most of those asked answered “No”, said Anastasia.